lmkapp/lmk/packages/python-client/README.md

 ## Updating the version

-To update the version, install tbump and use it to bump the version.
+To update the version, install bump2version and use it to bump the version.
 By default it will also create a tag.

 ```bash